braineatingmachines/braineatingmachines.github.io/faq.md

 ### I missed registration!
 What now?

 Don't worry!
 Contact us to be added to our waiting list or to be notified about future sessions.
 We occasionally run additional programs or have openings become available.

+### I registered, but did not realize I have a conflict, what is the cancellation policy?

+For registration through Community Schools, please refer and follow the respective community school cancellation and refund policy.

+Please review the [terms of enrollment](/terms) for details.

 ### Still have questions?